3x-haust/Python_Ezy_API/README.md

 # CLI Overview

 Ezy CLI is a command-line interface tool designed to simplify Ezy API project management.
-It provides various commands to easily perform project creation, building, testing, and execution.
+It provides various commands to easily perform project creation, building, testing, running, and more.

 ### Installation